rollins-cms/mat310-spr20/sprint1/sprint1.md

 ## Individual Requirements:
    * Understand the concepts on the Responsibilities list.
    * Read about Scrum.
 Link to pdf is on Canvas.
+   * Read about [Scrumage and how it works](https://github.com/rollins-cms/mat310-spr20/blob/master/scrumage.md) in this course.
    * Get an account on Trello.com.
 Google "Scrum for Trello" and "Burndown for Trello" and install both these extensions.

 ## Team Requirements: